-What Does it Take to Be a Kindergarten Teacher?
+What is a Kindergarten Teacher?

 Kindergarten Teacher Responsibilities